emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 ==================

 Specifies the oldest version of desktop Safari to target.
-Version is encoded in MMmmVV, e.g. 70101 denotes Safari 7.1.1.
+Version is encoded in MMmmVV, e.g. 160101 denotes Safari 16.1.1.
-Safari 14.1.0 was released on April 26, 2021, bundled with macOS 11.0 Big
+Safari 15 was released on September 20, 2021, bundled with macOS 12.0
-Sur and iOS 14.5.
+Monterey and iOS 15.
-The previous default, Safari 12.0.0 was released on September 17, 2018, bundled with macOS 10.14.0 Mojave.
 NOTE: Emscripten is unable to produce code that would work in iOS 9.3.5 and older, i.e. iPhone 4s, iPad 2, iPad 3, iPad Mini 1, Pod Touch 5 and older, see https://github.com/emscripten-core/emscripten/pull/7191.